 The signing and witnessing of the Will, however, is only half the issue because how does one distinguish whether a hand written piece of paper is a person's intended Will, or just a signed piece of paper with some thoughts written down?
 Well case law has provided that it won't be considered a testamentary document unless it contains a fixed, final and deliberate expression of intention as to the disposal of property upon death.

-"In the event of my death I give my house 28 Acacia Avenue to my daughter Julie".
+"In the event of my death I give my house 28 Acacia Avenue to my daughter Julie."

 This document is then signed and witnessed in accordance with the requirements of the Wills Act and he puts the Will in his safe at home.
 Over the next 10 years, Stephen's health deteriorates so he needs to move closer to the family.
-He sells 28 Acacia Avenue and buys another property 19 Warren Road which is nearby where his daughter Julie lives.
+He sells 28 Acacia Avenue and buys another property 19 Warren Road which is near to where his daughter Julie lives.

 When Stephen dies his Will is found by his children.
 The terms of the Will creates a dispute between the children.
-Given that Stephen no longer owned 28 Acacia Avenue at the time of his death, Julie said that it was clearly her Dad's wish that she should be given 19 Warren Road.
+Given that Stephen no longer owned 28 Acacia Avenue at the time of his death, Julie said that it was clearly her dad's wish that she should be given 19 Warren Road.
 Whereas the other two children say that as he no longer owned 28 Acacia Avenue then Julie should get nothing.

 If we could travel back in time, what do you think Stephen would have wanted?
-Julie to receive 19 Warren Road or for her to receive absolutely nothing from his Estate?
+Julie to receive 19 Warren Road or for her to receive nothing from his estate?
 Based on these circumstances I think it's fair to say that Stephen would have wanted Julie to receive 19 Warren Road.

-Unfortunately however the law would interpret the words used in his Will differently and Julie would not be entitled to anything.
-This leaves Julie in the unenviable position of accepting that she has lost her inheritance or incurring vast legal expenses taking the matter to Court.
+Unfortunately the law would interpret the words used in his Will differently and Julie would not be entitled to anything.
+This leaves Julie in the unenviable position of either accepting the loss of her inheritance or incurring vast legal expenses taking the matter to Court.

 So, what could Stephen have done differently when making his Will to prevent this scenario from happening?
 Well, if Stephen had taken professional advice and discussed his intentions with a Will writing expert, he would most likely have been asked whether he wanted the gift of 28 Acacia Avenue to Julie to be extended to include 'such other principal residence that I may own at the date of my death".
 If these 14 words had been included in Stephen's will it would have solved the entire issue and Julie would have inherited 19 Warren Road.